What Are the Deadliest Chemicals in the World?

-In the body it’s converted into glycolaldehyde by the same enzyme that breaks down the alcohol you’d find in beer or wine.
-Once this occurs the glycolaldehyde is oxidised into a substance called glycolic acid, which is about as nasty as it sounds.
+In the body, it’s converted into glycolaldehyde by the same enzyme that breaks down the alcohol you’d find in beer or wine.
+Once this occurs, the glycolaldehyde is oxidised into a substance called glycolic acid, which is about as nasty as it sounds.
 The acid disrupts the body’s delicate pH balance and also has a cytotoxic effect, meaning that it kills cells.

 This is because dioxin is a fat-soluble molecule and thus has a nasty tendency to accumulate in the body’s fatty tissues and then stick around.
 One of the scariest things about this chemical is that we don’t really know how it works or why it has such severe effects, which means that treatment for dioxin poisoning is a bit of a guessing game.

 Batrachotoxin, which is found on the skin of certain frogs native to South America, is one of the most potent poisons known to man.
-It takes just 2 micrograms per kilogram to kill someone, which means that a fully grown man could be killed by a dose no bigger than few grains of salt.
+It takes just two micrograms per kilogram to be fatal, which means that a fully grown man could be killed by a dose no bigger than a few grains of salt.

 7. Potassium Cyanide

 To get an understanding of just how terrible this smell is, a story is warranted.
-In 1889 a group of scientists in the German town of Freiburg were working on a related compound and accidentally managed to synthesis some thioacetone.
-The stench was able to be detected from half a kilometre away and triggered an evacuation of the entire town as people began vomiting uncontrollably.
+In 1889, a group of scientists in the German town of Freiburg were working on a related compound and accidentally managed to synthesise some thioacetone.
+The stench could be detected from half a kilometre away, and it triggered an evacuation of the entire town as people began vomiting uncontrollably.

 4. Fluoroantimonic Acid

 Fluoroantimonic acid is the strongest acid in the world.
 Ever head of sulphuric acid?
 Well, it’s about ten quadrillion times stronger than that.
 The compound can eat through plastic and glass and could melt the skin from your bones and still be hungry for more.

 3. Azidoazide Azide

-Azidoazide Azide is the most volatile, explosive compound currently know to man.
-It’s comprised of 14 nitrogens loosely bound in a high energy confirmation.
-When a molecule is in a high energy conformation it seeks to move down to a lower energy state; a transition which releases energy.
 Azidoazide azide is an extreme case of this phenomenon, in which its high energy conformation is so unstable that pretty much anything can make it explode.
-The slightest pressure or friction, small temperature fluctuations and even exposure to light can cause it to go boom.
-In fact, it’s so volatile that the normal instruments used to measure how unstable a substance is can’t be used.
-In other words, it’s too explosive to measure how explosive it is.
-Eeek.
+The slightest pressure or friction, small temperature fluctuations or even exposure to light can cause it to go boom.

 2. Chlorine Trifluoride